 - 1. The names of the three (3) final candidates for the applicable position. - 2.
 The proposed salary range(s) to be offered to the finalists, supported by market data. - 3.
 The curriculum vitae of each finalist. - 4.
-The total compensation proposed to be offered to each finalist. - All other proposed items of extraordinary compensation and fringe benefits. - 6.
-Such other information as the Board of Trustees may request, including but not limited to evidence that an exhaustive background check has been concluded without cause for concern.
+The total compensation proposed to be offered to each finalist. - 5.
+All other proposed items of extraordinary compensation and fringe benefits. - 6.
+Such other information as the Board of Trustees may request in writing.

 Following receipt of the Background Information in accordance with these Selection Procedures, each member of the Board of Trustees shall have an opportunity to meet with any or all of the proposed finalists that such Board of Trustees member desires.
-Following the conclusion of such meetings, if any, each voting member of the Board of Trustees shall submit its recommendation to the President Pro Tempore regarding the hiring of each such finalist, and the President Pro Tempore shall submit a list of the finalist(s) that a majority of the voting members of the Board of Trustees has approved for hiring, together with the approved compensation to be offered to each such finalist, and the person charged with the authority to fill such position may then make formal offers for the relevant position(s) consistent with the

-Board of Trustees' list of approved finalist(s) and compensation terms without the requirement to obtain further confirmation of the Board of Trustees.
+Following the conclusion of such meetings, if any, each voting member of the Board of Trustees shall submit its recommendation to the President Pro Tempore regarding the hiring of each such finalist, and the President Pro Tempore shall submit a list of the finalist(s) that a majority of the voting members of the Board of Trustees has approved for hiring, together with the approved compensation to be offered to each such finalist, and the person charged with the authority to fill such position may then make formal offers for the relevant position(s) consistent with the Board of Trustees' list of approved finalist(s) and compensation terms without the requirement to obtain further confirmation of the Board of Trustees.